iotaledger/cxc-slu-authenticity/dashboard/README.md

 ```

-2. Create a  `.env`  and add the corresponding necessary configuration:
+2. Rename `.env.example` to `.env`  and add the corresponding necessary configuration:

 ```bash
 VITE_IOTA_IS_SDK_API_KEY="XXXXXXXXXX"